Men’s Polo Shirt Outfit Inspiration: 20 Modern Looks For 2023

 Zip-neck polo shirt

 A more contemporary take on the classic design, the zip-neck polo offers an easy way to mix up your casual wear.
-Try one in stone coloured wool and pair it with a brown suede trucker jacket, navy chinos and chunky sneakers for an alternative take on smart casual dress.
+Try one in stone coloured wool and pair it with a brown suede jacket, navy chinos and chunky sneakers for an alternative approach to smart casual.

 A polo shirt can easily become the focal point of your look, especially if you go for one in a bright colour like burnt orange or sunshine yellow.
-If you fancy going the colourful route, keep the rest of the look muted, which will allow it to take centre stage.
+If you fancy going the colourful route, keep the rest of the look muted, which will allow it to shine brightest.

 Polos are often associated with vintage sportswear looks, but they can easily be incorporated into more modern athleisure fits.
-Try this for yourself by pairing a white pique polo shirt with drawstring trousers, a cropped blouson jacket and knitted running shoes.
+Try this for yourself by pairing a white pique polo shirt with drawstring trousers, a cropped blouson jacket and knitted running shoes, as shown here.

 Minimal polo shirt